Cal-CS-61A-Staff/bacon/README.md

 bacon -t threads -f output_file
 ```
 Where `threads` is the number of threads to use, and `output_file` is a file to write out the final rankings to.
+To stop the tournament before it finishes, simply press `ctrl + C`.

 You can also measure the runtime of any command using `time`:
 ```sh